AtotheY/saas-landingpage/README.md

 - If you're SaaS has already launched, you can add more elements to the landing page like customer testimonials, demos, etc. A full list of things I'd recommend is [here](https://map.sistilli.dev/public/startups/concepts/SaaS+Landing+Page+Design+Standards)

 - Code the rest of your SaaS!
+- Create more designs on figma (see section below)

+## Design on Figma
+I have the accompanying [Figma file here](https://www.figma.com/community/file/1366853311251031961) so you can fork it and build out your SaaS from it while keeping the styles consistent.

+If you're a developer that's new to Figma, [here's my crashcourse on Figma for developers](https://www.youtube.com/watch?v=Vw_XmufXCCI).

+If you ended up changing the shadcn theme, you can modify the color variables on Figma to match your code.
+Same for typography variants.

 ##  Deploy on Vercel